By ScanTrust Marketing on May 23, 2019 7:10:52 AM

 Ezell also cites analysts’ predictions that smart manufacturing can increase the productivity of factories all over the world by 25 percent over the next decade, as well as reduce safety-related incidents by 25 percent.
 It can also improve energy efficiency and innovation.

-These benefits can only be attained, though, by using the data gathered through product digitalization to inform operational decisions.
+These benefits can only be attained, though, by using the data gathered through product digitization to inform operational decisions.
 Businesses need to understand how to use data to optimize their processes, including their supply chain.
 Here are some strategies to do so.

 Link Different Data Streams From Internal And External Sources